 For information on the steps involved in the graduate application, see the sections below.
 A direct link to the online application (on UNC’s Graduate School website) can be found here.
-This year’s application deadline, for studies starting in Fall 2019, is December 11, 2018.
+This year’s application deadline, for students starting in Fall 2020, is December 10, 2019.

 Depending on their prior training in the study of religion, new students are admitted into our graduate program in three different ways:

 - M.A.-Ph.D. track: A student who does not already hold an M.A. or equivalent degree from another institution will be admitted to the M.A. program, with the expectation that the student will go on to pursue the Ph.D. also.
 The Department does not offer a terminal M.A.